intel/he-toolkit/kit/PLUGINS.md

 ```

 ### Main python file
-This file has the logic to start the execution of the functionality
+The main python file has the logic to start the execution of the functionality
 provided by the plugin, therefore its name must be equal to the value
 of `start` defined in the TOML file.